Talent Sourcer vs. Recruiter: What’s the Difference?

 The bottom line

 Talent sourcer and recruiter are not interchangeable.
-Each of them has different skills and responsibilities, but the recruiter has more control of the whole hiring process.
+The main difference between sourcing and recruiting lies in their specific objectives and focus within the talent acquisition process.
+Each of them has different skills and responsibilities.
+The recruiter has more control of the whole hiring process.
 A sourcer can groove into a recruitment specialist.
 For the last one, the career leap will be the talent acquisition manager or recruiting operations manager.
 You don’t need both in-house specialists if you have a small budget or you don’t have many open vacancies continuously.
 The best way to collaborate with both specialists in an effective way without budget increase is to contact a trustworthy recruiting agency that has sourcers and recruiters on staff.
 So, drop us a message if you need help with your recruitment.

 Read also: How to Become a Recruiter Without Experience? and Soft Skills Every Successful Recruiter Should Have